-- Small-area games in practice / station-based practices / skill-focused drills - Only 15% of practice time should be spent on individual tactics, with 85% of practice time spent on skills.
+- Small-area games in practice / station-based practices / skill-focused drills. - Only 25% of practice time should be spent on tactics, with 75% of practice time spent on skills. - Basic positional play and rules can be introduced at the end of the season or prior to the start of the U11 regular season.
+Basic defensive-zone positioning, offside, icing, etc., can be introduced during the ice sessions prior to evaluations or after teams are selected.